 1 – Beans and Legumes

 “Beans, beans, the magical fruit; the more you eat, the more you toot!”
 That children’s rhyme refers to the flatulence causing property of most beans.
 Yes, they can give you gas, no doubt about it.
-But on the marvelously positive side, they are extremely high in protein and dietary fiber.
+But on the marvellously positive side, they are extremely high in protein and dietary fibre.

 They can also fit into just about any budget and meal plan since they are inexpensive and versatile.
 The FASEB Journal discovered in 2008 that if you eat just 100g of beans a day, you bolster weight loss and weight maintenance.
-Beans are also a heart healthy food.
+Beans are also heart-healthy food.

 2 – Fresh Fruits